-r) Goodwill and other intangible assets with indefinite useful lives
+q) Goodwill and other intangible assets with indefinite useful lives

 The Fresenius Group identified intangible assets with indefinite useful lives because, based on an analysis of all of the relevant factors, there is no foreseeable limit to the period over which those assets are expected to generate net cash inflows for the Group.
-The identified intangible assets with indefinite useful lives such as trade names and certain qualified management contracts acquired in a purchase method business combination are recognized and reported apart from goodwill.
+The identified intangible assets with indefinite useful lives such as tradenames and certain qualified management contracts acquired in a purchase method business combination are recognized and reported apart from goodwill.
 They are recorded at acquisition costs.
 Goodwill and intangible assets with indefinite useful lives are not amortized but tested for impairment annually or when an event becomes known that could trigger an impairment (impairment test).

-To perform the annual impairment test of goodwill, the Fresenius Group identified several reporting units and determined their carrying amount by assigning the assets and liabilities, including the existing goodwill and intangible assets, to those reporting units.
-A reporting unit is usually defined one level below the segment level based on regions or legal entities.
-Four reporting units were identified in the segment Fresenius Medical Care (Europe, Latin America, Asia-Pacific and North America).
-In the segment Fresenius Kabi, there is one reporting unit for the region North America and one reporting unit for the business outside of North America.
-According to the regional organizational structure, the segment Fresenius Helios consists of seven reporting units, which are managed by a central division.
-The segment Fresenius Vamed consists of two reporting units (Project business and Service business).
-At least once a year, the Fresenius Group compares the fair value of each reporting unit to the reporting unit's carrying amount.
-The fair value of a reporting unit is determined using a discounted cash flow approach based upon the cash flow expected to be generated by the reporting unit.
-In case that the fair value of the reporting unit is less than its carrying amount, the difference is at first recorded as an impairment of the fair value of the goodwill.
+To perform the annual impairment test of goodwill, the Fresenius Group identified several cash generating units (CGUs) and determined the carrying amount of each CGU by assigning the assets and liabilities, including the existing goodwill and intangible assets, to those CGUs.
+A CGU is usually defined one level below the segment level based on regions or legal entities.
+Four CGUs were identified in the segment Fresenius Medical Care (Europe, Latin America, Asia-Pacific and North America).
+In the segment Fresenius Kabi, there is one CGU for the region North America and one CGU for the business outside of North America.
+According to the regional organizational structure, the segment Fresenius Helios consists of seven CGUs, which are managed by a central division.
+The segment Fresenius Vamed consists of two CGUs (Project business and Service business).
+At least once a year, the Fresenius Group compares the recoverable amount of each CGU to the CGU's carrying amount.
+The recoverable amount as its value in use of a CGU is determined using a discounted cash flow approach based upon the cash flow expected to be generated by the CGU.
+In case that the value in use of the CGU is less than its carrying amount, the difference is at first recorded as an impairment of the fair value of the goodwill.

-To evaluate the recoverability of separable intangible assets with indefinite useful lives, the Fresenius Group compares the fair values of these intangible assets with their carrying amounts.
-An intangible asset's fair value is determined using a discounted cash flow approach and other methods, if appropriate.
+To evaluate the recoverability of separable intangible assets with indefinite useful lives, the Fresenius Group compares the recoverable amounts of these intangible assets with their carrying amounts.
+An intangible asset's recoverable amount is determined using a discounted cash flow approach or other methods, if appropriate.